F-Bench: Rethinking Human Preference Evaluation Metrics for Benchmarking Face Generation, Customization, and Restoration: Acknowledgment

-\paragraph{Limitations and Social Impact.} Our evaluation framework has some limitations.
-First, we are mindful of privacy concerns related to face datasets, and all data collection and sharing adhere to relevant privacy policies.
+\paragraph{Limitations and Social Impact.} First, we are mindful of privacy concerns related to face datasets, and all data collection and sharing adhere to relevant privacy policies.
 Second, while the maximum resolution in our dataset is limited to 1024 pixels, we recognize that future work may incorporate higher-resolution images as generative models continue to advance.
-We hope that this work will contribute to improving the quality of AI-generated faces and foster the development of objective face evaluation metrics in generative modeling.